 Baseline communication steps our community can expect:

 - If a student or faculty/staff reports that they have been in close contact with a confirmed COVID-19 case, the faculty/staff and students in the corresponding cohorts will be notified and that individual should quarantine for 14 days.
-The larger school community will be notified that there is a cohort under quarantine and can expect to hear more if any cases are confirmed.

 - If a student or faculty/staff reports that they have tested positive for COVID-19, the affected cohorts and any siblings of that cohort will be notified to quarantine immediately for a period of no less than 14 days.
 The students in the cohort of affected siblings do not have to quarantine unless that student is found to be COVID-19 positive.
 The larger school community will be notified of the cohorts under quarantine and will be kept updated as the situation unfolds.

 Return to school after a suspected or confirmed COVID-19 case

 In the case that an individual tests positive for COVID-19 or is likely COVID-19 positive, in order to return to school they must be fever-free for 3 days AND 14 days after the start of symptoms AND with improvement in symptoms.
 For individuals that test positive for COVID-19 but never develop symptoms, they may return 14 days after a positive test.

 According to state directives, reopening for public and independent schools in Los Angeles County is tied to the state's COVID-19 watchlist.
 This list is based on several factors; chief among those factors are positivity rates.
 As of this writing, Los Angeles County is in the state's Purple Tier.* More information about the watchlist and reopening requirements can be found at the following links:

 - California COVID-19 County Data Table

 - Los Angeles Department of Health Reopening Protocols for K-12 Schools